gregoryjscott/denver-schedules-api/hal.md

 This is a first draft of how the API might be presented using the HAL media type.

+## Resources (included in this draft)

+- Reminder - includes links to the different kinds of reminders resources, Email and Sms
+- Email - includes email information
+- SMS - includes SMS information
+- Send - includes the information associated to the act of sending

 ## GET /

 The response would include: